andalenavals/basic_tools/README.md

 # basic_tools
-Miscelaneous set of basic toolS, useful in data analysis, focused in cosmology.
+Miscelaneous set of basic tools, useful in data analysis, focused in cosmology.
 All the scripts have the usuals --help and -h flags, if you want more detailed information.

 1) split.py